julsebeng/notes/git-notes/git-notes.md

   - The visualizer can be stopped with `git instaweb --httpd=<web server> --stop`.
 - For setting up a more permanent GitWeb view, read [this](https://git-scm.com/book/en/v2/Git-on-the-Server-GitWeb).
 ### GitLab
+- BitNami provides virtual machine images as well as one-click installers for deploying GitLab.
+- Instructions on how to configure and use GitLab can be found [here](https://git-scm.com/book/en/v2/Git-on-the-Server-GitLab).

+## Distributed Git
+### Distributed Workflows
+- In Git, each developer can contribute code to other repositories and maintain their own repositories that others can build their code off of - this opens up a lot of options when it comes to project workflows.
+  - *Centralized Workflow*: there is one central repository that accepts code, and developers synchronize to this hub.
+    - This is a workflow common to other, centralized VCSs, that aren't distributed like Git is.
+  - *Integration-Manager Workflow*: each developer maintains their own fork of the repo, and has read only access to every other repo.
+    The official branch of the project has its own repo as well, which is maintained by the whoever is elected to be the maintainer.
+So the contribution workflow is like this:
+    1. The maintainer pushes to their public repository.
+    2. Developers clone that repo and work off of it, pushing their changes to their own public copy.
+    3. When ready to merge, the developer tells the maintainer they're ready to pull changes.
+    4. The maintainer adds the developer's repository as a remote and merges locally.
+    5. The maintainer pushes these changes to the main repository.
+  - *Dictator and Lieutenants Workflow*: generally used for very, very large projects (such as the Linux kernel).
+It functions similar to the Integration-Manager workflow, except that now there are multiple maintainers for various different aspects of the project, called
+    *lieutenants*, and one *dictator* who is responsible for merging those lieutenants' repositories into the master repo.
+### Contributing to a Project
+- How a project handles contributions varies, and there are several variables that go into deciding how changes can be made to the repo.
+  How many developers are collaboriating, what collaboration workflow is being used, how commit access is delegated, are all factors.
+- A good first step to contributing effectively is to be mindful of how commits are formatted.
+The official Git repo maintains the following guidelines:
+  - The first line of the commit should be be less than 50 characters long, and shouldn't end in a period.
+  - Prefix the commit with the file or general area that the commit affects, i.e. "doc:", "githooks.txt:", etc.
+  - The remainder of the commit message should start with in the lower case, i.e. "doc: change...", "githooks.txt: clarify...".
+  - The remainder of the commit should explain what the change is trying to fix, and should:
+    1. Explain the problem the change tries to solve, i.e. what's wrong with the current code without the change.
+    2. Justify the way the change solves the problem, i.e. why the result with the change is better.
+    3. Alternate solutions that were considered but ultimately rejected.
+  - Commits should be written imperatively, i.e. "make X do Y", as if orders are being given to the codebase.
+  - If another commit is referenced, use the format "abbreviated sha1 (subject, date)", i.e. "Commit f86a374 ("pack-bitmap.c: fix a memleak", 2015-03-30)".
+- Unlike other VSCs, if two developers clone off of the same repo, make changes to different files, and one pushes changes, the other must merge those changes into their local repository before they can push their changes to the remote; other systems like Subversion will automatically merge in situations like this where all changes made are in different files.
+- Contributing to public projects is typically different than working within a private group; since write access to the main repo will probably be regulated, you will typically commit changes to a fork of that repository and push your changes there.
+- Other methods can be used, such as contributors sending the maintainers info on patches that are then manually integrated.
+That workflow will typically work like this:
+    1. The main repository is cloned, a branch for the contribution is made, and commits are added locally.
+    2. When the work is finished, a writable fork is created, and is added as a remote to the local repo.
+    3. The topic branch is then pushed to the fork; merging into the master branch should be avoided - in the event that the patch is rejected or only parts of it are merged, you would have to rewind your master branch.
+    4. A pull request is created, either through the VCS interface or by running `git request-pull <base branch> <fork>`, where the base branch is the branch of the original repository that you would like your changes to be pulled into.
+    5. This output can then be given to the maintainers to review and possibly merge into the main repository.
+  - Rebasing comes in handy when working with this kind of workflow: for example, if the maintainer pulls in other patches to the main repo while you've been working on a feature or bugfix in a branch of your fork, and your code no longer merges cleanly, you can rebase your branch on top of `origin/master`, fix any conflicts, then resubmit the changes.
+  - In another scenario, a patch you've submitted requires a little more work, and because changes had been made to the main repo since you forked, you want to merge those changes into your working branch before anything else.
+      - You can create a new branch based off of the current `origin/master`, use `git merge --squash <original-branch>` to squash all the work on that branch into a single changeset, without creating a merge commit and without having multiple parents relating to the next commit made.

+## Git Tools
+### Revision Selection